minoa-lang/reference/src/source-representation.md

 bocu-1      | FB EE 28
 gb18030     | 84 31 95 33

-If any of the above markers is found, a error will be generated and notify which invalid bytecode marker is used
+If any of the above markers is found, a error will be generated and notify which invalid bytecode marker is used.

+> _Implementation note_: If the implementation support additional encoding schemes, it must support the respective byte order markers and **not** generate an error.

 ## Shebang
 ```